 The Trust is governed by the Health and Social Care Act 2012, its Constitution and Licence granted by NHS Improvement (NHSI) (the Regulatory Framework).
 The functions of the Trust are conferred by the Regulatory Framework.
 The Regulatory Framework and in particular paragraph 32 of the Constitution requires the Board Directors of the Trust to adopt Standing Orders (SOs) for the regulation of its proceedings and business, and the Trust incorporates these Standing Financial Instructions (SFIs) as part of the SOs.

-The Trust is also required to comply with the Single Oversight Framework (updated annually), the NHS Foundation Trust Code of Governance, the Code of Audit Practice, and the NHS Foundation Trust Annual Reporting Manual as updated from time to time and any other relevant guidance issued by the regulator.
+The Trust is also required to comply with the NHS Oversight Framework (updated annually), the NHS Foundation Trust Code of Governance, the Code of Audit Practice, and the NHS Foundation Trust Annual Reporting Manual as updated from time to time and any other relevant guidance issued by the regulator.

 These SFIs together with the SOs and the Scheme of Delegation provide a comprehensive business framework for the functions of the Trust and have effect as if they all are incorporated into the SOs.
 All Executive and Non-Executive Directors, and Officers should be aware of the existence of these documents and, where necessary, be familiar with the detailed provisions..

 These SFIs identify the financial responsibilities which apply to everyone working for the Trust and its constituent organisations, including Trading Units.
 They do not provide detailed procedural advice.
 These statements should therefore be read in conjunction with the detailed departmental and financial procedure notes.
 All financial procedures must be approved by the Director of Finance & Information.